 How to Prepare: Business Head Shots

-To help with selecting clothing style, colors, and patterns, below are some helpful guidelines that we have found work best for beautiful portraits along with helpful tips for how to prepare before you arrive.
+To help prepare for business head shots, we’ve put together some tips on selecting clothing style, colors, and patterns, below are some helpful guidelines that we have found work best for beautiful portraits along with helpful tips for how to prepare before you arrive.
 Keep in mind that the goal is for you to look polished enough to portray that you are organized and professional, yet approachable and real enough that your clients will recognize you from your website and marketing materials.

 • Long sleeves are always recommended.
 The amount of skin that shows with short sleeves distracts from the face, and usually makes arms look much heavier than they really are.